fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADAppCredential.md

 ```

 ## DESCRIPTION
-The New-AzureRmADAppCredential cmdlet can be used to add a new credential or to roll credentials for an application.
+The **New-AzureRmADAppCredential** cmdlet can be used to add a new credential or to roll credentials for an application.
 The application is identified by supplying either the application object id or application Id.

 ## EXAMPLES

-### Example 1:
+### Example 1: Add a new password credential to an existing application

 ```
-PS E:\> New-AzureRmADAppCredential -ObjectId 1f89cf81-0146-4f4e-beae-2007d0668416 -Password P@ssw0rd!
+PS E:\> New-AzureRmADAppCredential -ObjectId 1f89cf81-0146-4f4e-beae-2007d0668416 -Password "P@ssw0rd!""
 ```

-A new password credential is added to an existing application.
+This command adds a new password credential to an existing application.
-In this example, the supplied password value is added to the application using the application object id.
+In this example, the supplied password value is added to the application using the application object ID.

-### Example 2:
+### Example 2: Add a key credential to an exisiting application

 ```
 $cer = New-Object System.Security.Cryptography.X509Certificates.X509Certificate